c-oreills/before_after/README.md

 # before_after
 before_after provides utilities to help test race conditions.

-When testing Python programs that run in multiple threads or multiple processes it can be useful to simulate race conditions in tests, to ensure you handle them properly. before_after provides two functions, `before` and `after`, that allow you to insert pre or post functions that will be called before/after a function in your code.
+When testing Python programs that run in multiple threads or processes it's useful to simulate race conditions to ensure you handle them properly. before_after provides two functions, `before` and `after`, that allow you to insert pre or post functions to be called before/after a function you want to test.

 See this [blog post](http://www.oreills.co.uk/2015/03/01/testing-race-conditions-in-python.html) for a practical example of using before_after in tests.